Here are the answers to the questions I’m most commonly asked.

 Q: Have you got a guide dog?

 A: No, to be honest I don’t really want or need one at the moment.
-My partner Sarah and I do have two gorgeous rescue Greyhounds though.
+My partner Sarah and I do have three gorgeous rescue hounds (2 Greyhounds and a Whippet Collie cross) though.